Should animals be given more rights, to live and not suffer?

 Seals are killed for oils in their fat or blubber, their meat and for their fur - to be worn as clothing.
 Seal oil is considered a beneficial health supplement, a rich source of Omega 3 oils.
 They are killed sustainably and traditionally for their meat in rural Inuit communities, but the mass killings or cullings that occur on many coasts account for the death of hundreds of thousands of seals every year.
 This could be up to 900,000 a year according to the EU.

 In September 2009 the EU called for a ban on the trade of all seal products in the European Union.
 This embargo was challenged by Canada as damaging to their economy and discriminatory.
+The annual hunt for harp seals in Canada, with a quota of 400,000 individuals, has long been the largest marine mammal slaughter on earth.
 The US, Mexico, Russia and Taiwan also ban imported seal products.
 On 22 May 2014 the World Trade Organisation upheld the EU's ban on the importation and marketing of seal products.

 In an article in The Guardian in 2013, Terry Audla, president of the Inuit Tapiriit Kanatami spoke of the discrimination of this traditional and subsistence practice: